willymcallister/willymcallister.github.io/_articles/demorgan2.md

 <span class="oline">A + B</span> = <span class="oline">A</span> &middot; <span class="oline">B</span> $\quad$ (NOR form)

 Our equation for E resembles the first form of DeMorgan's theorem (the NAND form).
 It has a long bar above two expressions joined by an AND operation.
-Let's use the second [memory trick]({{ site.baseurl }}{% link _articles/demorgan.md %}#remember-demorgans-theorem) we made up for applying DeMorgan's theorem.
+Let's use the second [memory trick]({{ site.baseurl }}{% link _articles/demorgan.md %}#remember-demorgans-theorem) we made up for DeMorgan's theorem.
 Here's a reminder,

 * If you have two variables under a common bar --- either <span class="oline">A &middot; B</span> or <span class="oline">A + B</span>
   * Break the bar into two individual bars and flip to the opposite operator,